 Is Your Teen Hiding Drugs?
 Secret ‘Stash Spots’ That Might Surprise You

-Here at The Florida House Experience, our team of addiction specialists has worked with substance abusers of all ages, including young adults who use everything from marijuana to prescription pills, heroin, and poppers.
+Here at FHE Health, our team of addiction specialists has worked with substance abusers of all ages, including young adults who use everything from marijuana to prescription pills, heroin, and poppers.
 We know that if you have a child hiding drugs, chances are good they’ll put a lot of effort into making sure their stash isn’t anywhere that you might expect to find it.